 - for the ones who were being guided, was it easy to follow indications?

 - in both cases (guiding and being guided) could you do something different that could lead to a better result?

 you can variate the puzzles depending on the target group and give more challenging instructions for the second part of the game.
-Also, the team members could have instructions to find all together the “TEAM” paper instead of searching for it one by one.
-You can also put time limitations to each part of the activity so the team members will need to have a more efficient communication and find solutions with time pressure.
+Also, the team members could have instructions to find altogether the “TEAM” paper instead of searching for it one by one.
+You can also put time limitations on each part of the activity so the team members will need to have more efficient communication and find solutions with time pressure.